bor0/gidti/manuscript/chapter5.md

                            ?conclusion
 ```

-Our proof given and goals become:
+Our proof givens and goals become:

 ```
   k : MyNat